 - Organize the payment of any mortgages on the property

 - Watch over your settlement for you

 - Inform the authorities of your sale.

-Hence, it is important for the seller to take advice from a conveyancer to examine the sale contract prior to the auction to ensure that everything is alright.
+Hence, the seller needs to take advice from a conveyancer to examine the sale contract before the auction to ensure that everything is alright.
 It is also important that a potential purchaser has finance arranged and that all necessary property inspections have been done.

 #1 Contract of sale

 The first step involves the creation of the contract of sale.
-This is one of the most important legal document, which if not prepared properly can be reason for dispute between vendors and purchasers.
-Generally the contract of sale must contain specified documents, certificates, and disclosures
+This is one of the most important legal documents, which if not prepared properly can be the reason for dispute between vendors and purchasers.
+Generally, the contract of sale must contain specified documents, certificates, and disclosures

 #2 Make an offer